Photo: Toby Butterfield

 *** Face Wipes ***I absolutely love Neutrogena’s Calming Cleansing Towelettes.
 These gentle pre-moistened cloths remove any makeup you might be wearing, including eye makeup, and leave your face feeling cool and refreshed.
 I like to use one of these at night to clean up and also first thing in the morning to wake up before I emerge from my sleeping bag.
 To save on room, just put the number that you need for your trip in a small ziploc freezer bag.

-*** Eyeliner ***I am a big fan of ditching the makeup in the backcountry…all you really need out there is a smile.
-But when I’m on the road or at a music festival, for instance, if if I had to choose only one cosmetic product to bring with me on a trip, it would be stila’s Stay All Day Waterproof Liquid Eye Liner.
+*** Eyeliner ***I am a big fan of ditching the makeup while I’m on the road…all you really need out there is a smile.
+But…if if I had to choose only one cosmetic product to bring with me on a trip, it would be stila’s Stay All Day Waterproof Liquid Eye Liner.
 It goes on flawlessly, makes your eyes pop, and never smears even when you are sweating.

 *** Hair ***